 We get behind a range of activities to ensure everyone is accepted and has equal opportunities when it comes to education and employment in our university.

-Thirteen years ago we launched our first Disability Action Plan.
+In 2003, we launched our first disability plan years ago we launched our first Disability Action Plan.
 Since then, we have demonstrated a track record of ensuring all students, staff and visitors have the same chance to excel at and enjoy our university.

 We established an Ally Network to support the inclusion of Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) members of our community, and show our commitment to creating a stronger and more inclusive environment.